 The Community Safety website (http://www.uchicago.edu/safety/) includes extensive information about crimes and other incidents reported to the University of Chicago Police Department (UCPD).
 It also includes links to aggregate crime data and trends as well as safety resources and prevention tips.

-For fire safety information for on-campus student housing facilities, please see: http://commonsense.uchicago.edu/page/appendix-iii-fire-safety-campus-student-housing
+For fire safety information for on-campus student housing facilities, please see the Annual Security and Fire Safety Report, available online at securityreport.uchicago.edu.

 The University strives to be supportive of the academic, personal and work related needs of each individual and is committed to facilitating the full participation of students with a disability in the life of the University.
 The University is committed to complying with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
 For more information about the resources and services for students with disabilities please see: http://disabilities.uchicago.edu/

-If you are a US citizen and you are planning to vote in Illinois, you must be registered to vote or submit your application at least 28 days prior to the election.
+If you are a US citizen and you are planning to vote in Illinois, you must be registered to vote.
+As described below, you can register online, in person, or you can download registration forms and register through the mail.

-You can also obtain the mail-in form directly from the Board of Election Commissioners for the City of Chicago (http://www.chicagoelections.com/page.php?id=170).
+- Register via Mail: The deadline for registering by mail to vote is (postmarked by) Tuesday, October 6, 2020.
+The application to register in Cook County is located here.
+You can also obtain the mail-in form directly from the Board of Election Commissioners for the City of Chicago.
 The Board also allows you to register in person at its offices at 69 West Washington Street downtown.